 This is not meant to be an exhaustive list, but a set of guidelines.
-These are from the Automobile Association (a British equivalent of AAA) cited below.
-If you have questions or ideas to add to this list, please contact the Office of Sustainability at sustainability@ursinus.edu.
+The list below is from the Automobile Association (a British equivalent of AAA) below.5 If you have questions or ideas to add to this list, please contact the Office of Sustainability at sustainability@ursinus.edu.